galbiston/geosparql-jena/README.md

 ### SPARQL Query Configuration
 Using the library for SPARQL querying requires one line of code.
 All indexing and caching is performed during query execution and so there should be minimal delay during initialisation.
-This will registers the Property Functions with ARQ query engine and configures the _indexes_ used for time-limited caching.
+This will register the Property Functions with ARQ query engine and configures the _indexes_ used for time-limited caching.

 There are three _indexes_ which can be configured independently or switched off.
 These _indexes_ retain data that may be required again when a query is being executed but may not be required between different queries.